karthikRavichandran/News_classfication/README.md

 # News_classfication
 Files: news_clf.py : python file, news_clf.ipynb.
 Simple sentiment analysis on stock NEWS.
-This file demonstrate my ability to apply sequential deep learning techniques on real life problem.
+This code demonstrates a simple application of LSTM and methods to apply sequential deep learning techniques on real life problems.
 The flow of the code as follows:
   1) Loding data set:
                     1) News sentiment data set downloaded from kaggle link